roadrunner-server/docs/php/pool.md

-# Workers pool
+# Worker pool

 RoadRunner uses a worker pool to manage the PHP workers (PHP CLI processes).
-Internally, the worker pool consists of a Workers Watcher, which is used to control the workers—releasing, allocating, preventing zombie processes, resetting, destroying, and an internal stack responsible for manipulating (popping and pushing) already allocated workers.
+Internally, the worker pool consists of a worker watcher used to control the workers—releasing, allocating, preventing zombie processes, resetting, destroying—and an internal stack responsible for manipulating (popping and pushing) already allocated workers.

 The worker pool is not used in every RoadRunner plugin but only in the `http`, `gRPC`, `tcp`, `roadrunner-temporal`, `jobs`, and `centrifuge` plugins.

-Additionally, the worker pool contains an internal `supervisor` to control the execution TTL of the workers, overall TTL, and limit execution time.
+Additionally, the worker pool contains an internal `supervisor` to control the execution TTL of the workers, overall TTL, and execution time limits.

 ## Workers pool configuration: